-Performance outcomes Acceptable outcomes Applicant response Development design and separation from bushfire hazard - material change of use PO10 Development is located and designed to ensure proposed buildings or building envelopes achieve a radiant heat flux level at any point on the building or envelope respectively, of: (a) 10kW/m2 where involving a vulnerable use; or (b) 29kW/m2 otherwise.
+Performance outcomes Acceptable outcomes Applicant response Development design and separation from bushfire ha zard - material change of use PO10 Development is located and designed to ensure proposed buildings or building envelopes achieve a radiant heat flux level at any point on the building or envelope respectively, of: (a) 10kW/m2 where involving a vulnerable use; or (b) 29kW/m2 otherwise.
 The radiant heat flux level is achieved by separation unless this is not practically achievable.
 Note - The radiant heat levels and separation distances are to be established in accordance with method 2 set out in AS3959-2009.
 Buildings or building envelopes are separated from hazardous vegetation by a distance that: (a) achieves a radiant heat flux level of at any point on the building or envelope respectively, of 10kW/m2 for a vulnerable use or 29kW/m2 otherwise; and (b) is contained wholly within the development site.
 Note - Where a separation distance is proposed to be achieved by utilising existing cleared developed areas external to the site, certainty must be established (through tenure or other means) that the land will remain cleared of hazardous vegetation.
 For staged developments, temporary separation distances, perimeter roads or fire trails may be absorbed as part of subsequent stages.
 Note - The achievement of a cleared separation distance may not be achievable where other provisions within the planning scheme require protection of certain ecological, slope, visual or character features or functions.
-Not applicable The proposed development does not involve a Material Change of Use.
-A Bushfire Attack Level (BAL) assessment of 12.5 will inform final building design Building Works Approval and fire mitigation strategies to be adhered by the applicant.
+Complies with AO10 A BAL Assessment (Method 2) by a suitably qualified professional has confirmed a BAL of 29 which will inform final building design approval.
+The proposed dwelling will benefit from being located partially within an existing cleared and flat corridor parallel to Banabilla Rd and including Banabilla Road which will always remain cleared for fire-fighting purposes.
 PO11 A formed, all weather fire trail is provided between the hazardous vegetation and the site boundary or building envelope, and is readily accessible at all times for the type of fire fighting vehicles servicing the area.
 However, a fire trail will not be required where it would not serve a practical fire management purpose.
-Note - Fire trails are unlikely to be required where a development site involves less than 2.5ha Development sites are separated from hazardous vegetation by a public road or fire trail which has: (a) a reserve or easement width of at least 20m; (b) a minimum trafficable (cleared and formed) width of 4m capable of accommodating a 15 tonne vehicle and which is at least 6m clear of vegetation; (c) no cut or fill embankments or retaining walls adjacent to the 4m wide trafficable path; (d) a minimum of 4.8m vertical clearance; (e) turning areas for fire-fighting appliances in accordance with Queensland Fire and Emergency Not applicable The development site is 0.7361 hectares, therefore a fire trail is not required and the proposed development is not for a Material Change of Use.
+Note - Fire trails are unlikely to be required where a development site involves less than 2.5ha AO11 Development sites are separated from hazardous vegetation by a public road or fire trail which has: (a) a reserve or easement width of at least 20m; (b) a minimum trafficable (cleared and formed) width of 4m capable of accommodating a 15 tonne vehicle and which is at least 6m clear of vegetation; (c) no cut or fill embankments or retaining walls adjacent to the 4m wide trafficable path; (d) a minimum of 4.8m vertical clearance; (e) turning areas for fire-fighting appliances in accordance with Queensland Fire and Emergency Complies with PO11 The development site including proposed dwelling is directly accessible from the public Banabilla Rd for evacuation and firefighting purposes, therefore a fire trail is not considered a practical fire management purpose.
+The building envelope is serviceable and accessible at all times by fire fighting from a public road.
+The applicant will implement the recommended measures for building envelope protection outlined in Attachment 8 Fire Management Plan.